List of Aberdeen F.C. records and statistics

 Aberdeen Football Club are a Scottish professional association football club based in Aberdeen.
 They have played at their home ground, Pittodrie, since the club's formation in 1903.
 Aberdeen joined the Scottish Football League in 1904, and the Scottish Premier League in 1998 as well as the Scottish Professional Football League in 2013.

 The club's record appearance maker is Willie Miller, who made 796 appearances between 1972 and 1990.
 Joe Harper is the club's record goalscorer, scoring 199 goals in major competitions during his two spells at Aberdeen.

 This list encompasses the major honours won by Aberdeen, records set by the club, their managers and their players.
 The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Aberdeen players on the international stage, and the highest transfer fees paid and received by the club.
 Attendance records at Pittodrie are also included in the list.

 Honours

-Aberdeen's first trophy was the Southern League Cup in 1946, which was won after a 3-2 win against Rangers.
+Aberdeen's first trophy was the Southern League Cup in 1946, which was won after a 3–2 win against Rangers.
 Their first national trophy win was the Scottish Cup in 1947.
 Aberdeen's first Scottish League Cup victory came in 1955.

 In 1983, Aberdeen won two European trophies, the European Cup Winners' Cup and the European Super Cup.
 The 1980s was Aberdeen's most successful in terms of trophies won, with three league championships, four Scottish Cups and two Scottish League Cups added to the two European trophies.
-Aberdeen's most recent trophy win was in 2014, when they defeated Inverness Caledonian Thistle in the Scottish League Cup final.
+Aberdeen's most recent trophy win was in 2025, when they defeated Celtic on penalties in the Scottish Cup final.